All Episodes

 I think for three specific reasons.

-Yeah, and I think I think it's fair, Austin, that we asked what it what he thought of the February eighth tweet of uh Senate uh leader Schumer, who said if the president were to put a travel ban in, it would be xenophobic and problematic, and the president shouldn't use this for his anti-immigration agenda.
+Yeah, and I think it's fair, Austin, that we asked what he thought of the February 8th tweet of Senate leader Schumer, who said if the president were to put a travel ban in, it would be xenophobic and problematic, and the president shouldn't use this for his anti-immigration agenda.

 He's since deleted the tweet.

-And here and the point I would make is uh I'm actually not a Keynesian.
+And the point I would make is I'm actually not a Keynesian.

-I often is, but it was John Maynard Keynes who said when the facts change, I change.
+But it was John Maynard Keynes who said, when the facts change, I change.

 Now we see the fruits of having done so.